Les Misérables: Volume III: Marius

-Eight years later, the Friends of the ABC, led by Enjolras, are preparing an act of anti-Orléanist civil unrest (i.e., the Paris uprising on 5–6 June 1832, a setting contrary to the popular notion that the book is set in the 1789 French Revolution) following the death of Lamarque, a popular general known for his sympathy towards the working class.
+Eight years later, the Friends of the ABC, led by Enjolras, are preparing an act of anti-Orléanist civil unrest (i.e., the Paris uprising on 5–6 June 1832, a setting quite different than the 1789 French Revolution—which is an important plot point on which viewers of the musical have often been mistaken and confused) following the death of Lamarque, a popular general known for his sympathy towards the working class.
 Lamarque was a victim of a major cholera epidemic that had ravaged the city, particularly its poor neighborhoods, arousing suspicion that the government had been poisoning wells.
 The Friends of the ABC are joined by the poor of the Cour des miracles, including the Thénardiers' eldest son, Gavroche, who is a street urchin.

 One of the students, Marius Pontmercy, has become alienated from his family (especially his royalist grandfather, M. Gillenormand) because of his Bonapartist views.
 After the death of his father, Colonel Georges Pontmercy, Marius discovers a note from him instructing his son to provide help to a sergeant named Thénardier who saved his life at Waterloo—in reality, Thénardier was looting corpses and only saved Pontmercy's life by accident; he had called himself a sergeant under Napoleon to avoid exposing himself as a robber.

 At the Luxembourg Garden, Marius falls in love with the now grown and beautiful Cosette.
 The Thénardiers have also moved to Paris and now live in poverty after losing their inn.
 They live under the surname Jondrette at the Gorbeau House (coincidentally, the same building Valjean and Cosette briefly lived in after leaving the Thénardiers' inn).
 Marius lives there as well, next door to the Thénardiers.

 Éponine, now ragged and emaciated, visits Marius at his apartment to beg for money.
 To impress him, she tries to prove her literacy by reading aloud from a book and by writing "The Cops Are Here" on a sheet of paper.
 Marius pities her and gives her some money.
 After Éponine leaves, Marius observes the "Jondrettes" in their apartment through a crack in the wall. Éponine comes in and announces that a philanthropist and his daughter are arriving to visit them.
 In order to look poorer, Thénardier puts out the fire and breaks a chair.
 He also orders Azelma to punch out a window pane, which she does, resulting in cutting her hand (as Thénardier had hoped).